There has been a growing trend towards more environmentally-friendly music festivals across the world.

 Waste and Rubbish

 This is one aspect of throwing a festival that is often overlooked.
 The decisions that festival bosses make with regards to the provision of bins and recycling bins for festivalgoers, and the availability of portable restrooms, will have a big impact on the overall environmental impact of the festival.
-Some studies predict that as much as 35% of the overall carbon footprint of a festival is due to the amount of waste generated on-site.
+Some studies predict that as much as 35% of the overall carbon footprint of a festival is due to the amount of waste generated on-site in countries like Australia which has seen a major growth-spurt within the festival industry.
+This has caused local businesses to think more about efficient rubbish removal in Sydney and all over the world.

 There has been a rapidly growing number of companies such as Satellite TruckXpress who provide portable restrooms and infrastructure that festival organizers need to handle human waste in the most environmentally-friendly way possible.